Gigantoraptor: Description

 Gigantoraptor is the largest known oviraptorosaur for which skeletal material is available.
 Approximately three times as long and 35 times heavier than the largest earlier-discovered oviraptorosaur Citipati, the holotype of Gigantoraptor has been estimated at 8 m long with a height of 3.5 m at the hips, and a ponderous weight of 1.4 MT.
-Other studies have estimated it to be 8.6 m long and weigh over 2 MT.
+Other studies have estimated it to be 2 MT in weight, and one at 8.6 m in length.

 Oviraptorosaurs are fairly known to have developed feathers, as seen on feathered specimens of Caudipteryx and the pygostyle of several oviraptorids.
 As an oviraptorosaur, Gigantoraptor was likely feathered as well, however, given its massive size it may have been partially naked.